 Lactose

-Lactose is a sugar found in the milk of mammals.
+Lactose is a sugar that occurs in the milk of mammals.
 Most dairy products contain lactose.
 A high amount of lactose usually results in a lot of milk.
-To achieve this result, the cows must be healthy, and the energy balance should not be negative.
+To achieve this result, the cows must be healthy and the energy balance must not be negative.
 The diet of the dairy cows is balanced.
 This ensures that a lot of glucose can enter the bloodstream, resulting in the cow producing a lot of milk.

 Decrease in lactose content

-The lactose percentage decreases in cows that get older.
+The lactose percentage decreases in cows that are getting older.
 This is usually because the diet is not balanced.
-Often, there is too little soluble protein available in the rumen because the animals eat too much slow energy, causing rumen digestion to slow down.
-When this happens, the rumen bacteria cannot function optimally, and lactose production remains too low.
+Often there is too little soluble protein available in the rumen because the animals consume too much slow energy, causing the rumen digestion to proceed slowly.
+When this happens, the rumen bacteria will not be able to function optimally and the production of lactose remains too low.
 The cow then produces less milk per day.

-A decrease in lactose can also lead to health problems, reduced feed intake, and decreased lactose production.
+A decrease in lactose can also result in health problems, reduced feed intake, and a decreased production of lactose.